Corner Cupboard Food Bank

 Delivery

-Hampers will be delivered on the Saturday before Christmas.
+Hampers will be delivered on Saturday, December 20th.
 If you have any questions, comments or concerns, please call us at 519-773-5548.

 Requirements